Kitware/spmd-miniapps/Guide.md

 insignificant time and were not worth vectorizing.
 Therefore the vector implementation of this version only vectorizes the first stage of this version.

-We implemented another, slightly modified, second version.
+We implemented another, slightly modified, second version (scalar_2.1 and simd_2.1).
 The idea was that since the later stages were not worth vectorizing, they should be combined into a single, efficient scalar implementation.
 We combine stages three and four into a single scalar stage, which avoids some overhead of sorting and other